askagirl/isobar/isobar_node/README.md

 ## Building

-Because the target library looks up symbols from Node dynamically, it cannot be build with cargo directly without additional linker flags.
-See `scripts/build.js` for details.
+This project depends on the [`napi`](https://github.com/siberianmh/napi) crate, which provides a safe interface to Node's N-API.
+It depends on the tandem Node.js pacakge `napi` to provide a build harness.
+Running `npm build` will invoke that build hardness which sets up the environment variables and linker falgs for Cargo.

-This project depends on the [`napi`](https://github.com/siberianmh/napi) crate, (which provides a safe interface to Node's N-API.
-Currently, `covalent` is expected to be present as a sibling of the `napi` repository until I take the time to set it up more correctly.
+Currently, `napi` is expected to be present as a sibling of the `isobar` repository until I take the time to set it up more correctly.